trantako/trantako.github.io/_scalemodel/railroad.md

 My dad had purchased a large wooden board with 6 pcs of 50 cm feet; this was used as a tabletop for the railroad.
 I think I had two Märklin H0 extension packs, so it was possible to build a fairly long railroad with multiple sidetracks.
 With my three sisters, we used ordinary Lego blocks to build a town and Fabuland Lego figures as citizens.

 It looked lively and was nice to play with, but I remember that I always dreamed that one day I'd build a real scenery for the railroad instead of using Lego blocks.
-This project started about 20 years later in 2005 when I and my wife bought our house and there was finally enough space for a kind of man-cave.
+This project started about 20 years later in 2005 when I, now a grown-up man, bought a house with my wife, and finally had enough space for a kind of man-cave.

-The first couple of years the project progressed slowly.
+For the first couple of years the project progressed slowly; there was lots of other things to do.
 When our first child was born, I moved the railroad project to the garage.
 It has been there since.
 There's no heating, so most of the time it is just waiting for the next summer...

 This page follows the (extremely slow) progress of the railroad project.
+It has taught me a lot about patience!

 ## The products